NSHipster/articles/2012-10-15-addressbookui.md

 `ABCreateStringWithAddressDictionary()` - Returns a localized, formatted address string from components.

-The first argument for the function is a dictionary containing the date components, keyed by string constants:
+The first argument for the function is a dictionary containing the address components, keyed by string constants:

 - `kABPersonAddressStreetKey`
 - `kABPersonAddressCityKey`